 A child is identified as making less than expected progress, given their age and individual circumstances, when their progress:

-- is significantly below than that of their peers starting from the same baseline;
+• is significantly below that of their peers starting from the same baseline;

 We identify the children who are making less than expected progress through a regular and thorough assessment cycle.
 As part of the cycle, teaching teams and the Senior Leadership Team meet termly to discuss and analyse a range of information, including test data, formative assessment data and wider observations about a child’s overall development.
 We call these meetings Pupil Progress Meetings.
 Whilst additional or different provision is broadly planned from the results of these meetings, teachers are continually assessing the progress of the children in their class and adapting their planning and resources to meet their needs.